Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 ## Video 16: Unit Tests using CTest

-<iframe src="https://www.youtube.com/embed/ffbKYLqYMEI?si=0AWvJowCGC2J87Sm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/ffbKYLqYMEI?si=0AWvJowCGC2J87Sm" title="YouTube video player" frameborder="1" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - test behavior not implementation
 - tests have to fail/be able to fail
 - you need to know why a test failed
 - explicit test function names
 - write end to end integration tests also
-- if(BUILD_TESTING) → to check in Cmake if we should build tests
+- **if(BUILD_TESTING)** to check in Cmake if we should build tests
-- #define private public → to be able to test for private members
+- **#define private public** to be able to test for private members
+    - generally anything that is private but needs to be tested is ill designed.
+However, this works as a quick hack/workoround until you can redesign it properly
-- static_assert → for precondition and postcondition assumptions to catch unwanted bahaviour in time
+- **static_assert** for precondition and postcondition assumptions to catch unwanted bahaviour in time

 ```cmake
 #...